 Most cells found in the body have developed into a specific type of cell, like a skin cell or a brain cell.
 At the turn of the 20th century, biologist discovered that some cells that reside in the body have not yet been assigned as a certain type of cell.
 Stem cells are simply blank cells standing by to meet your body’s needs.
 The use of these cells to treat diseases traces back to 1968 when the first bone marrow transplant was performed.
 The result of placing healthy stem cells into a sick individual’s body is the creation of healthy blood cells that are not infected with the disease.
 In turn, these cells replace the diseased ones and start to heal the patient.

-Today, a clinic called the Lung Institute is using adult stem cells harvested from the patient’s own fat, blood or bone marrow to provide similar healing results for people with lung diseases.
+Today, a clinic called the Lung Institute is using adult stem cells harvested from the patient’s own blood or bone marrow to provide similar healing results for people with lung diseases.
 Their website, www.lunginstitute.com, states that they have treated over 500 patients to date.
-The physician gives the patient a growth factor that multiplies the stem cells into millions of healthy cells before extracting the stem cells from the patient, then they separate the cells and reintroduce them into the patient’s body.
+They separate the cells and reintroduce them into the patient’s body.
 The result is that the healthy cells replace the damaged ones found in the lungs.
-Not only can this slow the progression of the disease, but it also works to restore lung function.

 Just as penicillin was recognized by the scientists that award the Nobel Prize in Medicine, so have stem cell developments.
 If the number of people who have already been successfully treated with stem cells is any indication of the future, then it will undoubtedly be heralded as one of the ground-breaking medical technologies of its time.